AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$method`** {#method-modifier}

 This modifier limits the rule scope to requests that use the specified set of HTTP methods.
 Negated methods are allowed.
 The methods must be specified in all lowercase characters, but are matched case-insensitively.
-To add multiple domains to one rule, use the `|` character as a separator.
+To add multiple methods to one rule, use the vertical bar `|` as a separator.

 **Examples**